 - Convert leads into clients

-Your blog’s purpose influences the topics you cover and where your ideal readers are in the sales funnel.
+Your blog’s purpose influences the blog topics you cover and where your ideal readers are in the sales funnel.
 Once you decide what to focus on, generate business content ideas with the following tactics:

 Create pillar topics and cluster content models